dataminer-site/dataminer-site.github.io/docs/api/odbc/linux.md

    mkdir duckdb_odbc && unzip duckdb_odbc-linux-amd64.zip -d duckdb_odbc
    ```

-3. The `unixodbc_setup.sh` script performs the configuration of the DuckDB ODBC Driver.
+3. The `unixodbc_setup.sh` script performs the configuration of the DataMiner ODBC Driver.
 It is based on the unixODBC package that provides some commands to handle the ODBC setup and test like `odbcinst` and `isql`.

-   Run the following commands with either option `-u` or `-s` to configure DuckDB ODBC.
+   Run the following commands with either option `-u` or `-s` to configure DataMiner ODBC.

    The `-u` option based on the user home directory to setup the ODBC init files.